-The Gaggia Brera Automatic Espresso Machine is the Apple product of espresso machines.
-High-end and compact, it just plain works.
+The Gaggia Brera is the Apple product of espresso.
+Stylish and compact, it just plain works.
 And not only that, it’s a workhorse.

-Its super user-friendly design makes it possible for those who want a truly great cup of coffee to make their own without taking a course on “how to be a barista.”
+Its super user-friendly design makes it possible for those who want truly great espresso to make their own without taking a course on “how to be a barista.”

-The maker’s pre-infusion brew system allows the machine to get more out of the beans before it starts brewing.
+The Brera's pre-infusion brew system allows the machine to get more out of the beans before it starts brewing.